Skip to content

 What PulseAd is

 Read this first.
-It’s the map the rest of the docs assume — what PulseAd is, the names you’ll hear (and which are current vs. retired), what the product is made of, and the one behavioral rule (reads freely, acts only with approval) that lets you predict the rest.
+It’s the map the rest of the docs assume — what PulseAd is, the names you’ll hear (and which are current vs. retired), what the product is made of, and the one behavioral rule (reads freely; changes never bypass the approval path) that lets you predict the rest.

 This is an internal doc: it describes the real current state, including legacy surfaces and features that are live for only one pilot brand.
 Where something is messy, it says so rather than smoothing it over.